Find Affordable College Courses

 Lewisburg, PA

 The excellent programs at Bucknell University helped the school earn the #3 place on this year’s ranking of the best economics schools in Pennsylvania.
-Located in the town of Lewisburg, Bucknell is a private not-for-profit college with a small student population.
+Located in the town of Lewisburg, Bucknell is a private not-for-profit school with a small student population.

 Economics majors at Bucknell take out an average of $26,070 in student loans while working on their egree.
 This translates to an average monthly loan payment of $741, based on a 10-year repayment plan.